Chromotron/chromotron.github.io/content/posts/deuterium-injector.md

 ---
-title: "Reactor Core"
+title: "Deuterium injector"
 date: 2023-06-02T22:34:32+02:00
 draft: false
 ---

-Deuterium injector
-===

 The aim of this component is to guarantee a steady controlled inflow of deuterium gas into the [reactor chamber](reactor-core.md).
-Only a very small amount is needed, which on one hand makes it easy to produce deuterium at a sufficient rate, but on the other hand requires special components to regulate such small flows.
+Only a very small amount is needed at a few µbar, which on one hand makes it easy to produce deuterium at a sufficient rate, but on the other hand requires special components to regulate a small flow.

 Why deuterium?
 ---